networknext/next/docs/operator_guide_to_google_cloud_relays.md

 Please make sure to follow [naming conventions](datacenter_and_relay_naming_conventions.md) when you add new google datacenters.

-## Update datacenter autodetect system post-new datacenters in google cloud
+## 3. Update datacenter autodetect system

 After you add new google datacenters, run the google config tool again and check the changes made with diff.